kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 Radical activists try to compel speech and intimidate others to recognize the 70+ made-up gender pronouns while it is perfectly possible to respect any transgender with the existing two pronouns.

-The denial of objective truth shows itself in the invention of words like “birthing person” (mother), “chest feeding” (breast feeding), or in statements like ”men can menstruate and give birth” or “a trans-woman is a woman” which are objectively false.
+The denial of objective truth shows itself in the invention of words like “birthing person” (mother), “chestfeeding” (breastfeeding), or in statements like ”men can menstruate and give birth” or “a trans-woman is a woman” which are objectively false.

 Attacks on scientists of biology or evolution biology increased in the last years.
 Multiple scientists retracted their papers out of fear of being canceled. _Naval Ravikant_ said in a recent interview: <q>Biology will suffer the most.
 Synthetic biology, for example, a lot of this will end up in China, because you won’t be able to map facts and reality and actions together.</q>[^rogan2019ul]